 Cooperation

-The Mechanism requires the agreement and cooperation of relevant UN Member States to have full access within their territories to the witnesses, information, documents, and evidence necessary to conduct its investigations.
+The Mechanism requires the agreement and cooperation of relevant UN Member States to have full access within their territories to the witnesses, information and evidence necessary to conduct its investigations.

 Thumbnail